FARA: Future-aware Ranking Algorithm for Fairness Optimization: EXPERIMENTS

 \subsection{Results and Analysis}

 In this section, we first compare the ranking relevance performance given different degrees of fairness requirements.
-Then we compare fair algorithms' fairness upper bound, i.e., maximum fairness.
-Finally, we dive deep into our method FARA to offer more insights into FARA's supremacy.
+Then we dive deep into our method to offer more insights into FARA's supremacy.